KirikauKiwi/OSSM-2020-Stand/README.md

 1: Extrusion cut list.

- - 1 x 460mm 2020 Extrusion for the top arm.
+ - 1 x 460mm 2020 Extrusion for the top arm, M5 thread tapped both ends, one 5mm through hole for the cam lock lever bolt to pass through.

- - 1 x 415mm 2020 Extrusion for the middle arm.
+ - 1 x 415mm 2020 Extrusion for the middle arm, M5 thread tapped one end, one 5mm through hole for the cam lock lever bolt to pass through.

- - 1 x 410mm 2020 Extrusion for the lower arm.
+ - 1 x 410mm 2020 Extrusion for the lower arm, M5 thread tapped one end.

- - 2 x 300-400mm 2020 Extrusion for the legs of the stand.
+ - 2 x 300-400mm 2020 Extrusion for the legs of the stand, One 5mm through hole in the middle to attach to the lower arm with the M5 x 25mm Flaged button screw.

 These lengths are just suggestions and will give you a stand with an overall folded length of 500mm with the centres between the hinges being 460mm.